 - It’s a solution that lasts.
 Polyurethane foam is ultra lightweight and won’t burden the soil with additional weight.
 Mudjacking, an older way of lifting sunken concrete, uses a heavy cement slurry to lift the slab.
 If the soil was already struggling to hold up the slab, the mudjacking slurry – which adds even more weight to the soil – could cause it to sink even deeper.
 If that happens, you’ll be looking at another repair.

 - It’s a cost-effective solution.
-Concrete leveling and lifting via polyurethane foam injection is easy on the pocketbook.
+Concrete lifting via polyurethane foam injection is easy on the pocketbook.
 It’s less expensive than digging up and replacing the slab.

 - Polyurethane foam won’t harm the environment.
 Polyurethane foam is an environmentally-friendly solution that won’t release harmful chemicals into the soil.